-The large list of courses below would provide an ideal background for a student’s coursework in specialized areas of biophysics.
-No undergraduate major would have taken all these courses in college.
+The large list of courses below would provide an ideal background for a student's coursework in specialized areas of biophysics.
+No undergraduate major would have taken all these courses in college, so this list is only provided as an overall guideline.
 Harvard course numbers are provided for further reference.

-Introduction to Calculus and Calculus, Series & Differential Equations (Math 1a and Math 1b)
+Introduction to Calculus and Calculus, Series & Differential Equations (Math 1a & Math 1b)

 Multivariable Calculus and Linear Algebra and Differential Equations (Math 21a and 21b)